Annapurna Circuit Trek

 Besides high altitude, getting to the destination is itself a challenge.
 Rugged terrains, steep inclines, and relatively longer walking distance are the other factors too.

 The question stands—are you physically fit enough to do this trek then?
-Unlike other normal trekking, you have to walk nearly 9-10 hours in some of the days to complete the Annapurna Circuit Trek.
+Unlike other normal treks, you have to walk nearly 9-10 hours in some of the days to complete the Annapurna Circuit Trek.

 Considering you have knee pains, backache issues, or other significant health problems, the trek can be a challenge for you.
 Note that 12 days in a rural region isn’t a joke.
 You won’t have all those facilities that you enjoy as a city dweller.